varsis/ssl-lasagne/README.md

 1. components are loss for unsupervised/reconstruction path, loss for supervised/classification path and regularizer loss (i.e. total sum of weight matrices values) in respective order
 Example: ```lr = (1.0, 1, 1e-4)```

+### Set other parameters:
+1. Set tied_weight, necklace_link, residual_link:
+These parameters lies in the function call NecklaceNetwork of the file "necklace/build_cg.py".
+You can open the file and change the parameters accordingly.
+For more information on NecklaceNetwork see the file "necklace/otherlayers.py"

+2. Set dropout percentage:
+Dropout percentage for input and weights can be changed in the function call to build_computation_graph in the file "necklace/build_cg.py"

+3. Set dropout percentage for LISTA layer:
+Currently dropout for LISTA is disabled.
+Send me an email if you want to change that (quick, they're already there)

 ### Running the Program